๐Ÿ‘€ ๐Ÿ“„ Reading (the fine print) is fundamental

 Weekly tips for the grown-ups shaping youth into financially savvy adults

 Hey there!
-It's Talk About Money Tuesday, your favorite day of the week!๐Ÿค‘
+It's Talk About Money Tuesday, my favorite day of the week!๐Ÿค‘

 When we think about financial literacy, we often focus on things like budgeting, saving, investing, or credit scores.
 In this week's newsletter, I'd like to shine the spotlight on an often overlooked money skill: knowing what you're agreeing to when you sign your name.